Part 3 of 3

 The West End Drug Store on Main Street

-Bar Harbor has lots (and lots...) of touristy little shops.
+For better or worse, downtown Bar Harbor is populated with endless touristy little shops.
 Many are nice to browse through but certainly no different from the same you'd find in any similar town.
-Some can be very tacky, and tend to bring the downtown down a few notches.
-However, a few stand out:
+Some are quite tacky and seem to be targeted solely towards the cruise ship denizens and tend to bring the downtown ambience down a few notches.
+Fortunately, this doesn't apply to many of the shops, and a few stand out:

 • Window Panes on Main Street at the corner of Mount Desert Street offers an excellent collection of home furnishings, gifts and crafts

-• Cool as A Moose on Main Street has a great selection of tee and sweat shirts, better than most
+• Cool as A Moose on Main Street has a great selection of tee and sweat shirts, and lots of dopey souvenir clothing that the kids will love.
+It's a tourist staple, but so what?
+It's fun.

-• Cadillac Mountain Sports on Cottage Street is a much better than average outdoor sports supply store, with a great selection of shoes, boots, raingear, etc.
+• Cadillac Mountain Sports on Cottage Street is a good outdoor sports supply store, with a large selection of climbing, camping and hiking equipment, shoes, boots, raingear, etc.

 • Jekyll and Hyde on Main Street at the corner of Cottage Street is a throwback to 8th and Macdougal in Greenwich Village, with racks of tie-dye clothes, jeans, hats, and jewelry, electronics, knives, and other unexpected surprises.